mrdijk/EnergyEfficient_FL/energy-efficiency/docs/getting-started/0_Getting-Started.md

 # Access Kubernetes Dashboard
 kubectl -n kubernetes-dashboard port-forward svc/kubernetes-dashboard-kong-proxy 8443:443
 # Access it at: https://localhost:8443/
+# If it says something like net::ERR_CERT_AUTHORITY_INVALID, Your connection isn't private, you can select
+# Advanced > Continue to localhost (unsafe).
+You can do this because you know it is Kubernetes and this is save to use

 # Get the token from the admin user that can be used to login in the Kubernetes Dashboard cluster
 kubectl get secret admin-user -n kubernetes-dashboard -o jsonpath={".data.token"} | base64 -d
 # Add the token in the login window and you should be able to access Kubernetes Dashboard
 ```

 ## Setup monitoring